 Feeling stagnant, but the prospect of job hunting is putting you off searching for a new role?
-We understand.
+We get it!
 By changing up your approach, you can ensure a far more productive process.
 Clare Desira, Head Mindset Coach at Top Five Movement, outlines a few ways to reignite that job search and help you land your dream role.

 Here’s a fun fact: We have 65,000 thoughts a day.
-Some of our thoughts are helpful, some are neutral and some are, well, downright damaging.
+Some of our thoughts are helpful, some are neutral, and some are, well, downright damaging.
 When you’re looking for a new job or career, when you’re pushing yourself outside your comfort zone and taking risks, your mind can become pretty destructive.

 I’m not qualified.

 There are no jobs out there for me.

 I don’t have enough education for that position.

 I have so much to do before I can start looking.

 I could never land a job like that.